rg76-alt/eaglercraft-all-versions/README.md

 > **I am not affiliated, own, or work at Eagtek, Eaglercraft, Mojang, Microsoft, or Minecraft.
 I am hosting the files but I did not make, work on, or affiliated with eaglercraft.**

 > [!CAUTION]
-> You may get DMCA by minecraft which is why i added the message above. **Remove at your own risk**.
+> You may get DMCA by minecraft which is why I added the message above.